 - Ben Click, Editor of Mark Twain Annual (ex officio)

-- Kerry Driscoll, Professor Emerita, University of St. Joseph
+- Kerry Driscoll, Professor of English Emeritus, University of St. Joseph

 - Alan Gribben, Editor of Mark Twain Journal (ex officio)